 Shinagawa-ku, Tokyo

-Mingei museum was built especially for this collection of arts and crafts, and
+Mingei museum was built especially for their collection of arts and crafts, the architecture meets the style and reflects a vision on how to present these art pieces.

 address: 4-3-33, Komaba,